ES2Spring2020-ComputinginEngineering/project-2-bev24/README.md

 kNearestNeighborClassifier = takes the distance between the new point and the other data points, compares it to k amount of closest data points to determine its classification

 Kmeanscluster file contains:
+1.normalizeData(glucose,hemoglobin,classification)= scales the data of glucose and hemoglobin from 0 to 1 The function returns values of the datasets of glucose and hemoglobin scaled between 0 and 1

-1.select(K)= Creates k amounts of random points to become centroids the function returns a point
+2.select(K)= Creates k amounts of random points to become centroids the function returns k number of points(2 numbers within the scale)

-2.assign(centroids, hemoglobin, glucose)= Assigns the original data points to the centroids that it is closer to
+3.assign(centroids, hemoglobin, glucose)= Assigns the original data points to the centroids that it is closer to The function returns the value of the index of the centroid

-3.update(assignments)= finds the mean of the points within each group of centroids and makes it the new centroid 4.iteration(assignments, newassignments)= repeats the steps until the new centroid and previous centroid values are the same.
+4.update(assignments)= finds the mean of the points within each group of centroids and makes it the new centroid The function returns the value of the mean of the groups

+5.iteration(assignments, newassignments)= repeats the steps until the new centroid and previous centroid values are the same.
+The function returns the values of the final centroids data points

 All information required to use python code: